 Investigational — not yet approved

 This treatment is in clinical trials and has not been approved by the FDA or any regulatory authority.
 It is not available for prescription.
-Current stage: Phase 3 complete; regulatory filing planned Q1 2026.
-Estimated approval: 2026–2027 (estimated — not confirmed) — subject to change.
+Current stage: NDA filed with FDA (December 2025); under review.
+Estimated approval: Late 2026 to early 2027 (estimated — not confirmed) — subject to change.

 CagriSema